Three Horses Beer: Production

 Fermentation of THB beer requires approximately eight hours for each mash of 130 hectoliters.
 The mash is a blend of malt (sprouted barley) and corn in an 80/20 ratio to which water and hops are added.
 The mash is heated in a vat for around two hours to support fermentation.
 The product is filtered and then heated to 100 degrees Celsius to concentrate and sterilize it.
-The beer is then decanted and cooled for an hour at 10 degrees Celsius.
-Finally, a type of mushroom is added as a leavening and fermenting agent; the beer is allowed to ferment for a full week, and excess carbon dioxide produced by the process is collected for the production of soft drinks and other carbonated beverages at the factory.
+The beer is then decanted and cooled at 10 degrees Celsius for an hour.
+Finally, a type of mushroom is added as a leavening and fermenting agent; the beer is allowed to ferment for a full week, and excess carbon dioxide produced by the process is collected to produce soft drinks and other carbonated beverages at the factory.
 The beer is allowed to rest in vats for several more days before being filtered once more and then bottled and pasteurized at 62 degrees Celsius for three minutes.
-The automated bottling process yields crates of THB that are ready for shipment to regional wholesale distribution points.
+The automated bottling process yields THB crates ready for shipment to regional wholesale distribution points.

 Star Breweries invested over four million euros into improving its factories in the 2009-11 period, resulting in a 20% increase in production capacity.
-These improvements included refurbishing the production line equipment, including higher performing mixers and belts and a new bottle conveyor system.
+These improvements included refurbishing the production line equipment, including higher-performing mixers and belts and a new bottle conveyor system.
 The Coca-Cola Company issued international HACCP certification to Star Breweries in 2010, confirming its adherence to international quality standards in beverage production.
 In 2011, Coca-Cola also awarded Star Breweries the Gold Medal among 27 competing African countries for the company's standards of quality and environmental protection in the production of its beer and other beverages.
-Frequent brownouts resulting from the overtaxed national power grid produce power cuts to the THB breweries that have negatively affected the volume and cost effectiveness of production since the early 2000s.
+Frequent brownouts resulting from the overtaxed national power grid produce power cuts to the THB breweries that have negatively affected the volume and cost-effectiveness of production since the early 2000s.

 Distribution

-Star Breweries distributes THB through a network of regional wholesalers, who provide the product to local vendors.
-Orders are typically sent to the factories on a weekly basis and are filled within two weeks.
-In 2005 Star Breweries shifted manufacturing of THB in aluminum cans from Mauritius to Antsirabe in order to export the beer to international markets with high Malagasy expatriate populations, including France, Reunion Island, Comoros and Mayotte.
+Star Breweries distributes THB through a network of regional wholesalers who provide the product to local vendors.
+Orders are typically sent to the factories weekly and are filled within two weeks.
+In 2005 Star Breweries shifted manufacturing of THB in aluminum cans from Mauritius to Antsirabe to export the beer to international markets with high Malagasy expatriate populations, including France, Reunion Island, Comoros and Mayotte.
 All exported THB beer was packaged in aluminum cans manufactured at the Antsirabe brewery; canned THB was also made available alongside the traditional glass bottles in markets in Madagascar that same year.
 In 2006 the Star Brewery, which employs 1,500 staff, was producing 700,000 hectoliters of beer annually out of the total market share of 800,000; 550,000 hectoliters were produced at the Antsirabe Star Brewery alone.
 The Antsiranana factory employs 140 staff and produced 180,000 hectoliters of beer (24 million bottles) in 2010.